Improv Cohort 2026

 • No. This program is designed for classically trained musicians with little or no improvisation background.

-• No. Most musicians experience greater freedom, focus, and expressivity across all repertoire.
+• Most musicians find it strengthens focus, musical intention, and interpretive clarity across all repertoire.

 Apply to Join